G-Ray/masq-store/WHITEPAPER.md

 # Architecture

 ## Overview
 The architecture of our Web-based implementation is fairly straightforward.
 Data is stored on the device, using the browser's native storage APIs (either `localStorage` or `IndexedDB`).
-Client applications connect to the data store through a middleware (client) API that creates an Origin-bound communication channel using `postMessage` between the app and the store, through a hidden `<IFRAME>` element.
+Client applications connect to the data store through a middleware (client) API that creates an Origin-bound communication channel using `postMessage` between the app and the store, through a hidden `<iframe>` element.
 This may not be an elegant solution for some people, though it offers quite decent security and browser support at no extra cost.

 ## Data storage
 Right now the default store in our proof-of-concept implementation is based on `localStorage`, with `IndexedDB` to follow shortly.
 Applications are sandboxed to their own storage space, bound to the app's `Origin`.
 The client API for accessing the store is documented in the [client library](https://github.com/QwantResearch/masq-client), and it offers the ability to read and write individual key/value pairs or the whole data store for the given app.
 We have plans to allow inter-app access in the near future, protected by access control policies.